 - Identification of person(s) authorized to use or disclose PHI and to whom PHI may be disclosed;

 - Expiration date or event that would terminate the authorization;

 - Signatures by individual whose information will be disclosed; and

-- Statements regarding right to revoke authorization, inability to condition treatment, payment, enrollment or eligibility for benefits on authorization and potential for redisclosure.
+- Statements regarding the right to revoke authorization, the inability to condition treatment, payment, enrollment or eligibility for benefits on authorization and the potential for redisclosure.

 The Privacy Rules require that the authorization be written in “plain language” and the individual must receive a signed copy of the authorization if such authorization was sought by the covered entity.

 Reasons for seeking an authorization will vary.
 For example, individuals may request to have their PHI disclosed by a health plan for applications for life or disability insurance or for purposes of a lawsuit.
 A plan sponsor may request an authorization from an individual to allow the plan to disclose medical claims records for FMLA leave or a request for reasonable accommodation under the ADA.